 The criteria for vaccination priority have been rapidly evolving.
 At the time of the event, Contra Costa County guidelines prioritized seniors 65 and older, as well as individuals included in Phase 1A, Tiers 1-3 of their guidelines.
+Like in many counties, Dr. Parish was concerned that Lafayette and local seniors wouldn’t get shots in arms fast enough.

 We received 500 Pfizer doses from Contra Costa County Health Services to distribute.
 We provided 500 appointment slots using an online sign-up form that required registrants to verify their date of birth.
 Patients also filled out forms indicating their date of birth at the event.
 Registration was managed by Lamorinda Village and an army of community volunteers.